BeFygo/PoESP32-M5/README.md

 # ESPHome M5Stack PoESP32

-A way to use the M5Stack PoESP32 as a bluetooth=POE adapter with esphome, great for bleproxy and madoka thermostats.
+A way to use the M5Stack PoESP32 as a bluetooth-POE adapter with esphome, great for bleproxy and madoka thermostats.

 ## Instructions